 If you are planning to explore Santorini, renting a car is the best option.
 Several car rental companies have branches at the airport, including local and international agencies.
 There are other rental agencies around the island, but due to the amount of people, renting a car here can be more chaotic than at the airport.

-Book a car in advance, especially in high season.
+Tip: Book your car in advance to ensure the best price and deals, especially in high season.
 I recommend choosing smaller models as the roads and streets are narrower in Santorini.

 A credit card and a driving licence will be sufficient to rent a car if you are from the EU and it is in Latin.
 Before renting, check that insurance is included so you don’t have any unpleasant surprises.